ricardo-hdz/expenses-tracker/readme.md

 ## Expenses Tracker

-Apps Scripts (Google Docs Scripts) to automate/report monthly expenses using iXpenseit app.
+Apps Scripts (Google Docs Scripts) to automate/report monthly expenses using Andro Money app.

 The app script takes as input a csv file exported from the app.